 - AirNow: Air Quality App

 - American Automobile Association (AAA): Mobile Roadside Assistance Service and Travel Discounts

-- They might be nervous and require a little grace and love.
+- Your student might be nervous and need a little grace and love.

-- Make sure you have a list of local people you can call if you need anything.
-Is there a family member or food allergy friend who can run over with safe chicken soup if you get sick?
-Someone who can drive you to doctor’s appointments or shopping?
+- Make sure your student has a list of local people to call if they need help and you are not available.
+Is there a family member or food allergy friend who can run over with safe chicken soup if your student has a cold?
+Someone who can drive your student to doctor’s appointments or shopping?

 - If you are eating out, research safe restaurants and wait times during move-in weekends.
 Local restaurants get packed early and serving times can be longer than usual.

-- Make sure you have allergen-friendly snacks and lots of water to keep everyone energized while you move in.
+- Pack allergen-friendly snacks and lots of water to keep everyone energized while moving your student into their dorm.